AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/BLE_Automata.pdf)

 * **Abstract:** Fuzzing (aka fuzz testing) shows promising results in security testing.
 The advantage of fuzzing is the relatively simple applicability compared to comprehensive manual security analysis.
 However, the eﬀectiveness of black-box fuzzing is hard to judge since the internal structure of the system under test is unknown.
-Hence, in-depth behav- ior might not be covered by fuzzing.
+Hence, in-depth behavior might not be covered by fuzzing.
 This paper aims at overcoming the limitations of black-box fuzzing.
 We present a stateful black-box fuzzing technique that uses a behavioral model of the system under test.
 Instead of manually creating the model, we apply active automata learning to automatically infer the model.
 Our framework generates a test suite for fuzzing that includes valid and invalid inputs.
-The goal is to explore unex- pected behavior.
+The goal is to explore unexpected behavior.
 For this, we test for conformance between the learned model and the system under test.
 Additionally, we analyze behavioral diﬀerences using the learned state information.
-In a case study, we eval- uate implementations of the Bluetooth Low Energy (BLE) protocol on physical devices.
+In a case study, we evaluate implementations of the Bluetooth Low Energy (BLE) protocol on physical devices.
 The results reveal security and dependability issues in the tested devices leading to crashes of four out of six devices.

 ### Testing File System Implementations on Layered Models